-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.

-The Portfolio must maintain, overall, a positive weighted average ESG Materiality rating when compared with the MSCI ACWI Index over rolling 12-month periods, and must adhere to the exclusion policies.
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. over rolling 12-month periods, and must adhere to the exclusion policies.
 Further detail on each of these is set out below.

 Over rolling 12-month periods, the Portfolio aims to compare favourably with the MSCI ACWI Index according to the Columbia Threadneedle ESG Materiality Rating (the "Model") - a proprietary model which builds on the Sustainability Accounting Standards Board (SASB[®]) framework.
 The SASB framework identifies the most financially material environmental, social and governance ("ESG") risk factors across a broad range of sectors.